mumbledog/whmcs-murmur-rest/README.md

 A WHMCS module for provisioning and configuring Mumble VOIP servers using Murmur-REST.

+**NOTE**: This project is still under development, and probably won't do everything you want yet, much less do so reliably.

 ## Configuration

 * Clone the repository and copy the relevant files to your WHMCS directory so the modules end up in the right place (whmcsdir/modules/servers/murmurrest).